mathis2001/SubPwnable/README.md

 # SubPwnable

 Are your (sub)domains pwnable?
 SubPwnable is a simple Python tool designed to help you answer this question by finding your inactive subdomains and looking up their CNAME records.
-Then you will need to check on https://github.com/EdOverflow/can-i-take-over-xyz if the service used in this record is vulnerable.
+Then you will need to check if the service used in your CNAME record is vulnerable in the known services list.

 ## Install:
 ```bash